-- In 2018, there were 1,740 drug-induced deaths (a rate of 7.0 per 100,000 population) in Australia.
-While the number of drug-induced deaths in 2018 was the same as the number recorded in 1999, the rate of drug-induced deaths in 2018 (7.0 deaths per 100,000 population) was 23 per cent lower than in 1999 (9.1 deaths per 100,000 population). - Opioids were the most common drug class identified in drug-induced deaths over the past 2 decades.
-Opioids include the use of several drug types, including heroin, opiate based analgesics (such as codeine and oxycodone) and synthetic opioid prescriptions (such as tramadol and fentanyl). - In 2018, opioids were present in nearly two-thirds of drug-induced deaths (64.5 per cent or 1,123 deaths) a rate of 4.6 per 100,000 population - By single drug type, the most common substance present in drug-induced deaths in 2018 were benzodiazepines, identified in 883 deaths (51 per cent).
-It is important to note that benzodiazepines may not have been recorded as the underlying cause of death.
+- Opioids were the most common drug class identified in drug-induced deaths over the past 2 decades.
+Opioids include the use of several drug types, including heroin, opiate based analgesics (such as codeine and oxycodone) and synthetic opioid prescriptions (such as tramadol and fentanyl). - In 2018, opioids were present in nearly two-thirds of drug-induced deaths (64.5% or 1,123 deaths) a rate of 4.6 per 100,000 population. - By single drug type, the most common substance present in drug-induced deaths in 2018 were benzodiazepines, identified in 883 deaths (51%).
+It is important to note that benzodiazepines may not have been recorded as the underlying cause of death16.